erhanertem/Game-Pig_Game/README.md

   - Employ multiline CSS style injection
   - Add blinking CSS animation for the winner
   - Hide/unhide dice and hold button when required throughtout the game
+  - Made responsive for tablet and phones for landscape and portrait viewing

 &emsp;